LOADING

 Focus on Advertisers

-The commercially pushed media is unswerving to their sponsors and advertisers, no longer to the visitors.
-There is a minimum hobby in journalism and public affairs and greater awareness of lucrative genres that do pretty well.
-As the CEO of Westinghouse placed it aptly, “We are right here to serve advertisers.
-That is our reason d’être.”
+The commercially pushed media is unswerving to its sponsors and advertisers, no longer to its visitors.
+There is a minimum hobby in journalism and public affairs and greater awareness of lucrative genres that do well.
+As the CEO of Westinghouse put it aptly, “We are right here to serve advertisers.
+That is our reason d’être.”Under-representation of Minorities and Women

 There is a massive under-representation of ladies and those of color in the media.
-Even though girls include fifty-one % of the US population, they hold much less than seven percent of all TV and radio station licenses.
+Even though girls comprise fifty-one % of the US population, they hold much less than seven percent of all TV and radio station licenses.
 There is also a loss of correct coverage and diverse programming related to women and minorities within the media.

 Biased Political Views